zlockewtg/RLinf/docs/source/rst_source/tutorials/communication/collective.rst

 Group Creation & Caching
 ----------------------------------------

-The ``Collective`` class is instantiated on each task (as a singleton per task) and is responsible for creating and caching ``CollectiveGroup`` instances.
+The ``Collective`` class is instantiated on each worker (as a singleton per worker) and is responsible for creating and caching ``CollectiveGroup`` instances.
-When two tasks or a set of tasks need to communicate, a collective group must be established that includes all participants.
+When two workers or a set of workers need to communicate, a collective group must be established that includes all participants.
-The typical usage in this framework is to form groups for point-to-point communication by ``Collective.create_collective_group(task_addresses, group_name=None)``, which either retrieves an existing ``CollectiveGroup`` for the given set of task addresses or creates a new one.
+The typical usage in this framework is to form groups for point-to-point communication by ``Collective.create_collective_group(worker_addresses, group_name=None)``, which either retrieves an existing ``CollectiveGroup`` for the given set of worker addresses or creates a new one.

 .. _collectivegroup_p2p: